zyborg/Zyborg.CLI/README.md

 Member-level (Property or Method) attribute to define and capture a child sub-command.
 The member should be able to receive a value of a custom user type that defines the configuration of the sub-command.
-The custom type can optionally be decorated with the `CommandLineApplication` attribute to define sub-command details.
+The custom type can optionally be decorated with the `CommandLine` attribute to define sub-command details.
 Some details overlap with properties of this attribute which are used to override the class-level defaults.

-> * `Name` - if not specified, and not specified by the custom class'
-> * `CommandLineApplication` attribute, a default name is resolved based on the
->   member name
-> * `ThrowOnUnexpectedArg` - default to false

 #### `Option` Attribute